‘Use by’, ‘best before’, ‘display until’ – what’s the difference and why does it matter?

 perishable.
 If consumed after the date, there is a risk that the food will be unsafe and could cause illness.
 Foods can be eaten until the

-‘use by’ date but not afterwards and the storage instructions provided must also be carefully followed.
-Foods that display ‘use by’ dates
+end of the ‘use by’ date but not afterwards and the storage instructions provided must also be carefully followed.
+Foods that display ‘use

-are those that quickly become unsafe, such as fresh meat or ready-to-eat salads.
+by’ dates are those that may become unsafe to eat after the end of that date, such as cooked ready-to-eat meat or prepared ready-to-eat salads.

-conditions that must be observed to keep the food safely for the specified duration - for example ‘store in a refrigerator’.
-For ‘best before’
+be observed to keep the food safely for the specified duration - for example ‘keep refrigerated’.
+For ‘best before’ indications, instructions

 Where consumers may get confused

-some of it is legally required.
-It is a legal requirement, for example, to provide food storage instructions for when the pack has been
+of it is legally required.
+It is a legal requirement, for example, to provide food storage instructions for when the pack has been opened and

-opened and where foods require special storage conditions, such as ‘once opened use within 2 days.’
-The wording of such indications is,
+where foods require special storage conditions, such as ‘once opened use within 2 days.’
+The wording of such indications is, however, not

-however, not specified.
-Particular foods, such as frozen meat, frozen meat preparations (e.g. burgers and sausages) and frozen unprocessed
+specified.
+Particular foods, such as frozen meat, frozen meat preparations (e.g. burgers and sausages) and frozen unprocessed fish must be

-fish must be labelled with the date of freezing, using the wording ‘frozen on.’
+labelled with the date of freezing or the date of first freezing, using the wording ‘frozen on’, followed by the date (day, month and year,

 Indications such as ‘display until’ are not legally required but may be included on food labels to aid stock rotation